PratyushVM/hpc-expts/README.md

-# pratyush_iiitdm
+# hpc-expts

-This is the repo which contains my HPC experiments and analysis
+Repository containing my experiments and analysis in HPC.